saniya866/PRODIGY_ML_01/README.md

 1. Upload the `train.csv` file to your Google Colab environment.
 2. Run the notebook cells in order.
 3. Use the **Gradio Public Link** to interact with the model via sliders.

+Interface Demo
+The model includes a Gradio interface for real-time predictions as shown in the screenshot above.